TryGhost/Ghost/installation/deploy.md

 If you have setup up Ghost to run forever you can also setup a web server as a proxy to serve your blog with your domain.
 In this example we assume you are using **Ubuntu 12.04** and use **nginx** as a web server.
+It also assumes that Ghost is running in the background with one of the above mentioned ways.

 *   Install nginx